 It seems you can’t go wrong choosing one over the other.
 Both foods are healthy and a great source of nutrients.
 Some people will alternate between the two foods to avoid boredom.
-Others have combined eggs and oatmeal in the same breakfast.
+Others have combined them in the same breakfast.

 Some people have different goals.
-Picking eggs or oatmeal may depend on your particular goals.
+Picking one or the other may depend on your particular goals.

-One such goal is weight loss, which is better for weight loss, eggs or oatmeal?
+One such goal is weight loss, which is better for weight loss?

 Eggs are better for weight loss due to having fewer calories and carbohydrates than oatmeal.
 Two boiled eggs have 7% fewer calories than one cup of cooked oatmeal.

 They have a glycemic index of 0 compared to 55 for regular oatmeal.
 This means they take longer to digest and cause less spikes in blood sugar.
 This may make you feel fuller for longer.

 In addition, some scientific studies have shown people feel fuller for longer after eating a breakfast consisting of eggs compared to oatmeal.
 Although oatmeal has a better satiety index score than eggs.

 For more on glycemic index, satiety index and the studies mentioned, read more down further in this article.

 If you’re in the gym lifting weights your goal may be to gain lean muscle mass.
-Which is better to build muscle, eggs or oatmeal?
+Which is better to build muscle?

 Oatmeal is better for muscle gain than eggs due to its higher percentage carbohydrates and calories.
-The extra calories combined with the protein contained in oatmeal help to build and repair muscle.
+The extra calories combined with the protein help to build and repair muscle.
 The extra carbohydrates help to provide energy while lifting weights.

 If your goal is to consume a low-carb diet then carbohydrates are your number one concern.
-Which has more carbohydrates eggs or oatmeal?
+Which has more carbohydrates?

 Oatmeal has more carbohydrates containing 28.1 grams per one cup of cooked oatmeal.
 Two hard boiled eggs contain 1.12 grams of carbohydrates.
 If you’re on a Keto or low-carb diet, eggs is the better choice.